top of page

 I designed and built the second level with Jon which was set in a bathroom environment.
 The player would begin this level from the top of the shower head and complete it by exiting the bathroom door.
 Before beginning our design, we referenced bathrooms from showcases and movie sets, incorporating furniture and props to make our level believable and therefore immersive.

 We concluded that simply using a household bathroom would make the level design space too small and took some creative liberties to make the level a huge 'playground'.
-Playable areas were restricted to furniture surfaces and falling off them would kill the player character.
+However, playable areas were restricted to furniture surfaces to create consistent terrain leveling.
+As a result, falling off furniture will result in the player character to "die".

 Puzzles in Level 2